 Converse and New Balance have a market share of 3% each.
 For them, their ‘Made in USA’ tag is a critical part of their sales strategy, and so they struggle with revenues of $280 million and $260 million respectively.
 It is doubtful whether they will be able to sustain themselves in the longer run.

-See what other business titans, and world-leading businesses, think about outsourcing – we’ve written an article summarising the thoughts of Warren Buffet, Elon Musk, Rupert Murdoch, Nike, and more… read it now.
+See what other business titans, and world-leading businesses, say about outsourcing.
+We’ve included opinions and comments from Warren Buffet, Elon Musk, Rupert Murdoch, Nike, and more.

-We have compiled the most comprehensive list of outsourcing business quotes.
-Some of the most famous names in businesses are included here: Stephen Covey, Peter Drucker, Steve Jobs, Barak Obama and more… read them now.
+We have compiled a comprehensive list of outsourcing business quotes.
+Some of the most famous names in businesses are included here: Stephen Covey, Peter Drucker, Steve Jobs, Barak Obama and more.